Wedding band in Wiltshire perform in the Lake District

 After the wedding breakfast and speeches, it was our time to shine!
 We dressed, did our hair and polished our shoes.
 We looked great.
 The set was written, we were ready!
 First set went down a treat.
 As James is the son of a preacher man, for their first dance, they chose, you guessed it, “Son of a Preacher Man” for their first dance.
 It was lovely and a real pleasure to perform for them.
 They had left the song choices entirely up to us so we included some fab tracks from our repertoire including Chubby Checker, The Beatles, Elvis, Queen, Michael Jackson and loads more!
 Everyone loved it and was dancing all night.

 A quick drink later, we were back on for the second set.
-Highlights included music by Cee Lo Green, Fun, The Killers, Oasis, Maroon 5, Daft Punk and a few surprises thrown in too.
+Highlights of our set included music by Cee Lo Green, Fun, The Killers, Oasis, Maroon 5, Daft Punk and a few surprises thrown in too.
 It was such fun, we had a brilliant time.
 Lead Guitarist Ben Jones performed his Sweet Child of Mine solo on a table in the crowd…I really hope someone got a photo!
-Bass Player/DJ Stuart Morrell closed the evening with his final DJ set.
+Bass Player/DJ Stu closed the evening with his final DJ set.
 Everything ended at midnight and we packed away, feeling so happy.
 Our new speakers sounded beyond brilliant, Stuart was such an incredible DJ and it was terrific to be working with Si again!
 We were happy Zoots!

 Big thank you to Ali, Roger, James and and Abi; we were so happy you chose us for your wedding band.
 And thank you too to Charlotte, Phil and the team for being so helpful and lovely.
 Hopefully our paths will cross again one day!